wcornwell/FloweringPlantsLabManual/3_weekly_prac.md

 **Formerly the southern hemisphere heaths were included in the family "Epacridaceae"; molecular evidence disproved the existence of Epacridaceae as a real evolutionary group and the southern heaths are now considered to be part of a globally distributed family, Ericaceae**

 A large globally distributed family with 126 genera and 4000 species.
 Boreal to warm temperate, also montane tropics, very rare in lowland tropics.
 The species are mainly in wet and dry heathlands and are common on the sandstone around Sydney and in the Blue Mountains.
 They are known as Native Heaths.

-Habit: Typically *woody* small under-shrubs or small trees.
+Habit: Typically *woody* small under-shrubs, shrubs, or sometimes trees.

-Leaves: *usually small and crowded*, alternate, simple, entire, exstipulate with *palmate or longitudinal venation*.
+Leaves: in Australia *usually small and crowded*, alternate, simple, entire, exstipulate with *palmate or longitudinal venation*.

 Flowers: *radially symmetrical and pentamerous*, with few to many